🏠 Home

 MoE: Mixture of Experts

-MoE is a recent emerging model structure that shows better performance than the vanilla GPT models.
-The idea stems from the observations that different parts of a large model can be more responsible to certain data or applications.
-Motivated by this observation, the MoE was proposed to combine multiple small models and test if it can beat a single large model.
-The exploration starts with mixing the fully-connected layers for CNNs or RNNs to the entire attention block.
-The most recent success of MoE is the DeepSeek-V3 model, which shows better performance than SOTA large models with an extremely lower training cost.
+MoE is a recently emerging model structure that shows better performance than the vanilla GPT models.
+The idea stems from the observation that different parts of a large model can be more specialized for certain data or applications.
+Motivated by this observation, MoE was proposed to combine multiple smaller models and test if they can beat a single large model.
+Exploration started with mixing the fully-connected layers in CNNs or RNNs and extended to the entire attention block.
+The most recent success of MoE is the DeepSeek-V3 model, which shows better performance than SOTA large models at a much lower training cost.

 Early MoEs.